dirvine/data_chain/docs/data_blocks.md

   developer).
 - QUORUM, the number of the GROUP that is considered large enough that a decision is valid.
 In this paper this number is considered a majority (i.e. (GROUP_SIZE / 2) + 1)
-- Chain consensus, the face that QUORUM number of signatories exist in the next link (`DataBlock` as described below) that also exist in the previous block.
+- Chain consensus, the fact that QUORUM number of signatories exist in the next link (`DataBlock` as described below) that also exist in the previous block.

 # Abstract